enjalot/blockbuilder-search-index/README.md

 ### Gist metadata

-The first step in the process is to obtain a list of gists we would like to process.
-We do this by querying the [GitHub API for each user](https://developer.github.com/v3/gists/#list-a-users-gists).
+First we query the [GitHub API for each user](https://developer.github.com/v3/gists/#list-a-users-gists) to obtain a list of gists that we would like to process.

 ```shell
 # generate data/gist-meta.json, the list of all blocks